dotnet-foundation/wg-membership/.github/ISSUE_TEMPLATE/idea_request.md

 ---
-name: Idea For Membership Working Group
+name: Idea For Membership Committee
 about: Send us your ideas for improving the membership offering
 labels: suggestion
 assignees: ''